peterstringer/venator/README.md

 During inference, Venator extracts hidden state activations from the transformer's middle layers — the point where the model has moved past token-level processing and started representing input intent.
 These 4096-dimensional vectors get reduced to 50 via PCA (you can go as low as 20 without meaningful loss), then scored by the probe.
 The entire scoring step is a single matrix multiply.

 The pipeline runs locally on Apple Silicon via MLX with 4-bit quantised models.
 No cloud GPUs needed.
+Though one of the next questions to be answered is whether the smaller models can be used to flag jailbreaks for larger models.

 ## Results